erewok/flask-opinions/README.md

 In order to simplify the requirements for our infrastructure team, we have standardized on using Docker containers to run tests.

-This makes our testing infrarstructure _consistent_ with our deployment infrastructure (same environment variables are required, for instance).
+This makes our testing infrastructure _consistent_ with our deployment infrastructure (same environment variables are required, for instance).

 To build the testing dockerfile, run the following: